-Soy-free: Recipe does not use soy or soy derivatives like lecithin, soy "whey" protein, TVP (textured vegetable protein), soy isolates, etc.
+Soy-free: Recipe does not use soy or soy derivatives like lecithin, soy "whey" protein, TVP (textured vegetable protein), soy sauce, etc.

-Vegetarian: Recipe does not use animal flesh but may include dairy, eggs, and other animal by-products.
+Vegetarian: Recipe does not use meat or seafood but may include dairy, eggs, and other animal by-products.

 Wheat-free: Recipe does not use wheat, wheat flour or wheat germ, or the other "cousins" of wheat such as spelt, kamut, emmer/farro, and rye.